masiuciszek/dev-journal/README.md

 - _merge_ merge my work with master or merge with some other branch if I would new another version to sync with my code.
 - _stash_ to stash my current working directory.
 Sometimes I need too change my branch but are not ready to commit my work, then I use git stash.
 - _amend_ often use when I comited some wrong message, could be a spelling misstate for example, then I use the amend command to change that.
 This of course if I not pushed my work yet.

+### Java <a name = "java" > </a>

+Java is a compiled language , manly used for enterprise companies and has a very large community.
+Today it is manged by the Oracle company.
+It is a _OOP_ (Object oriented) language that focus more on encapsulate the data and to share objects with each other.

 ## Meetings I have been involved in <a name = "meetings" > </a>